fastoch/Zen_zsh_config/README.md

 fi
 ```

-All of the above makes sure that zinit is installed the first time the zshrc file is sourced.
+The above config makes sure that zinit is installed the first time the zshrc file is sourced.

 Now, we can add this line to our `.zshrc` file:
 ```bash
 # Source/Load zinit
 source "${ZINIT_HOME}/zinit.zsh"
 ```
+This will source our zsh config file next time we open a terminal.

 Here's how our final `.zshrc` file looks like:
 ```bash